Credit Card Debt for Women: Cut Interest, Escape APR Traps

 How Many Women Carry Credit Card Debt — and Why It Matters

-Over half of American women carry a revolving balance each month.
+Many cardholders carry revolving balances, and CFPB data suggest this pattern has returned to roughly pre-pandemic levels.
 For many households, these balances do not come from reckless spending.
-They come from groceries, gas, school supplies, medical co-pays, childcare gaps, and other everyday survival costs.
+They often come from groceries, gas, school supplies, medical co-pays, childcare gaps, and other everyday survival costs.

 Debt does not fall evenly across genders.
 Women often face smaller paychecks, lower credit limits, and more caregiving-related income interruptions.
 Together, these factors leave less room to pay balances down quickly and more pressure to use credit as a buffer during periods of instability.